Automattic/jetpack/readme.txt

 * Sync: improve performance when using the VIP Legacy Redirect plugin.
 * Twenty Nineteen Compatibility: prevent sharing buttons overlapping with the Like button.
 Props Torres!
 * VideoPress: update right-to-left language CSS to remove extra styles only used on browsers no longer supported.
+* Widgets: improve rendering of Contact Info widget map in when using the AMP plugin.

 **Bug fixes**